 The Queensland Government is investing in a new public tertiary teaching hospital on the Sunshine Coast to meet growing demand for hospital services and train local residents to be the health workforce of the future.

-The hospital will open with about 450 beds in 2016, growing to a 738 bed facility by 2021.
+The hospital will open with about 450 beds in 2016, with ability to grow to over 738 beds.
 It can be expanded to 900 beds beyond 2021 if needed.

 The public hospital is being built as part of the 20 hectare Kawana Health Campus that will incorporate the hospital's Skills, Academic and Research Centre (SARC), the co-located Sunshine Coast University Private Hospital and opportunities for health-related commercial developments.

 Sunshine Coast Public University Hospital will be the centrepiece of the Sunshine Coast Hospital and Health Service's network of hospitals, which includes Nambour General Hospital, Caloundra Health Service, Gympie Hospital, Maleny Soldiers Memorial Hospital and a comprehensive range of community and primary health services.